lfe/blog/src/_posts/2015-09-18-1604-distributed-lfe.md

 you're making a call to a process in the same node, to a process in a different node on the same machine, or a node that is somewhere across a network -- the usage is the same.
 Sure, you may need to add more specificity, but that's just data.
-Neither the syntax nor symantics change with the location change of the node.
+Neither the syntax nor semantics change with the location change of the node.

 It should then come as no surprise that two nodes on two different machines in